A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

 As a further test, Fig.~\ref{fig:SI-vs-DI_Tm} compares results for the mean cross sectional temperature, $\Tm(y)$, obtained within the diffuse interface method at the optimal coupling constant $\ATstar$ with the corresponding sharp interface reference data.
 The Reynolds number is equal to $\Rey=100$.
 The wall temperature is maintained at a constant value of $\Twall=400$ K, while the inlet temperature is $\Tinlet=300$ K. The distance between the walls is $L=50 \Delta x$ and the thickness of the diffuse interface is $\eta=8\Delta x$.
 It is also visible from the data that deviations between the DI and SI-results for mean temperature are larger closer to the inlet (smaller values of $y$).
 This can be attributed to the fact that, at the inlet, a cold fluid comes into contact with a hot wall, which gives rise to a large temperature gradient.
 Generally, dealing with large gradients poses a challenge and enhances the deviation between alternative numerical schemes such as the present DI and SI methods.

 Next we examine the possible influence of the flow velocity on the optimal coupling parameter for heat transfer, $\ATstar$.
 For this purpose, we use the same simulation setup as described above but vary systematically the inlet flow velocity such that the Reynolds number changes in the range $\Rey=100-600$.
 Again, as in the case of Fig.~\ref{fig:A_u-vs-MSE}, a two dimensional parameter space is sampled for this investigation.
-Results of these simulations show that, similar to the case of $\Austar$, the optimal coupling parameter for heat exchange is also insensitive to variations of the flow velocity.
+Results of these simulations are shown in Fig.\ref{fig:A_T-vs-Re} and indicate that, similar to the case of $\Austar$, the optimal coupling parameter for heat exchange is also insensitive to variations of the flow velocity.
+A similar study, now focusing on the effect of system size, further reveals that $\ATstar$ is robust with regard to variations of $L/\eta$, see Fig.\ref{fig:A_T-vs-L/Eta}.

 As the next question, we address the possible influence of the wall-fluid temperature difference on $\ATstar$.
-This a particularly important question, since the main purpose of $\ATstar$ is to tune the heat exchange between the fluid and the wall.
+This is a particularly important question, since the main purpose of $\ATstar$ is to tune the heat exchange between the fluid and the wall.
 For this purpose, a systematic investigation is conducted, while sampling a two-dimensional parameter space spanned by $A_T$ and $\Twall$.
 The variation of the fluid-solid temperature difference is achieved by keeping the inlet fluid temperature at $\Tinlet=300$ K and varying the wall temperature in the range of $\Twall\in\{400, 900\}$ K. Results of these simulations are shown in Fig.~\ref{fig:A_T-vs-Tw}.
 It turns out that, unlike the negligible effect of flow velocity and channel width (at sufficiently large $L/\eta$), wall temperature has significant effect on the optimal coupling parameter, $\ATstar$.
 Interestingly, as shown in Fig.~\ref{fig:A_T-vs-Tw}, a linear fit describes quite well the dependence of $\ATstar$ on the wall temperature.
 The thus obtained fit function can be used to estimate the value of $\ATstar$ in the investigated range of $\Twall=400-900$ K.